-\begin{theorem} The bundles $\{\CU^\lambda\}_{\lambda \in P_\BL^+}$ ordered with respect to any total ordering extending the opposite of the $\xi$-ordering constitute a full exceptional collection in the equivariant category $\D^\BG(X)$. \end{theorem} \begin{proof} The fact that we get an exceptional collection follows from Lemma~\ref{uugord}.
+\begin{theorem} The bundles $\{\CU^\lambda\}_{\lambda \in P_\BL^+}$ ordered with respect to any total ordering extending the opposite of the $\xi$-ordering constitute a full exceptional collection in the derived category of equivariant sheaves $\D^\BG(X)$. \end{theorem} \begin{proof} The fact that we get an exceptional collection follows from Lemma~\ref{uugord}.
 It remains to check that it is full.

-Indeed, let us show that every object is generated by this collection.
-It suffices to check this only for pure objects, that is for $\BG$-equivariant coherent sheaves.
-As we know they can be considered as just $\BP$-representations.
-But each representation of $\BP$ has a filtration (an extension of the radical filtration) all the quotients of which are simple $\BL$-representations, i.e. correspond to bundles $\CU^\lambda$ with appropriate $\lambda \in P_\BL^+$.
-Thus, it is contained in the subcategory generated by $\CU^\lambda$. \end{proof}
+Indeed, let us show that every object belongs to the triangulated subcategory generated by this collection.
+It suffices to check this for pure objects, that is for $\BG$-equivariant coherent sheaves.
+As we know, the category of $\BG$-equivariant coherent sheaves is equivalent to the category of $\BP$-representations.
+But each such representation has a filtration (an extension of the radical filtration) with the quotients that are simple $\BL$-representations, i.e. correspond to bundles $\CU^\lambda$ with appropriate $\lambda \in P_\BL^+$.
+Thus, it is contained in the subcategory generated by the $\CU^\lambda$. \end{proof}

-\begin{remark} The fact that the orderings of $\Hom$'s in $\D(X)$ and $\Ext$'s in $\D^\BG(X)$ are opposite is the reason for the fact that $\CU^\lambda$ are not exceptional in $\D(X)$ --- one can construct a nontrivial self-$\Ext$ of $\CU^\lambda$ in $\D(X)$ by composing $\Hom$'s and equivariant $\Ext$'s.
-As we will see in section~\ref{ss-el} below, the cure is to reverse in a sense one of the orderings. \end{remark}
+\begin{remark} The fact that the orderings of $\Hom$'s in $\D(X)$ and $\Ext$'s in $\D^\BG(X)$ are opposite is the reason for the fact that an object $\CU^\lambda$ is typically not exceptional in $\D(X)$ --- one can construct a nontrivial element of $\Ext^\bullet(\CU^\lambda,\CU^\lambda)$ by composing $\Hom$'s and equivariant $\Ext$'s.
+As we will see in section~\ref{ss-el} below, the cure is, in a sense, to reverse one of the orderings. \end{remark}